 Here I will explain some situations when we can employ the above four rules to make our writing better.
-These types of situation will arise in all sorts of writing, including – potentially – both tasks in the IELTS Writing Exam.
+These types of situations will arise in all sorts of writing, including – potentially – both tasks in the IELTS writing exam.

 If you are using “or” or “and” to form a list of items or ideas, you should ensure that all items or ideas in the list are presented using the same or similar form.

 Incorrect: He is good at studying history, English, and speaking French.